Contact Lens Care

 Can sunglasses be both polarised and have UV protection?

 Whilst polarised lenses and UV protection offer two different benefits, you can of course buy sunglasses which offer both.
 Sunglasses lenses with 100% UV protection are essential as they block out harmful rays and protect your eyes from the sun.
 Polarised lenses on the other hand, are a preference just like mirror-coated lenses and Gradient tint lenses.

 Which are the best brands for polarised sunglasses?

 The popularity of polarised sunglasses means that almost all major sunglasses brands include some in their range, although some are better suited for active wear than others.
-We highly recommend our sports polarised sunglasses by Dunlop or Bloc, specially made for active users.
+We highly recommend our sports polarised sunglasses by Dunlop, O’Neill or Oakley, specially made for active users.